Nearly two dozen Bay Area companies

 Several Silicon Valley surveillance-technology firms are hoping to sell their wares as part of the Trump border wall project.

-of Sunnyvale manufactures fiber optic-linked sensor technologies.
+, a British company with subsidiaries in the United States, manufactures fiber optic-linked sensor technologies.
 The company is among one of dozens of tech firms hoping to cash in on beefed-up border security.

 Richmond-based Simularity sells computer programs